Nomads Motorcycle Club (Australia): Well-Known Members

 John Thomas Browne, mostly known as "Metho Tom" but also known as "Tom", "Brownie" or "The King" was a well known member of the Sydney Chapter and was a well respected figure among The Motorcycle Clubs of Sydney.

 Metho Tom was one of the original members of The Nomads MC, joining back in 1969.
 In his further years with the club he went on to become The President of the Sydney Chapter, a Life Member then ultimately became The First National President of the club.

 Metho Tom also built and owned Harley Davidson of Blacktown on Sunnyholt Road in Blacktown, his shop was one of the biggest Harley Dealers in Sydney.
 In 2005 during a dispute with The Rebels MC, Metho Tom's shop was targeted by a ram raid, with the estimate of $1 Million in the total costs of damages.

 Metho Tom was diagnosed with cancer in 2007, he died later in April 2008.
-Alongside The Nomads MC, members of The Bandidos, The Lone Wolves, Highway 61, The Hells Angels, The Black Uhlans, The Gladiators, The Comancheros and The Rebels all came together to bid farewell to Metho Tom, with 1,000's of bikies that rumbled through the streets of Western Sydney, blocking roads and stopping traffic, it was one of Australia's largest bikie funeral.
+Alongside The Nomads MC, members of The Bandidos, The Lone Wolves, Highway 61, The Hells Angels, The Black Uhlans, The Gladiators, The Comancheros and The Rebels all came together to bid farewell to Metho Tom, with thousands of club members riding through the streets of Western Sydney, blocking roads and stopping traffic.
+It was one of Australia's largest bikie funerals.